Full quantum theory of nonequilibrium phonon condensation and phase transition: Model and rate equations

 Here, the nonlinear term vanishes identically.
 Therefore, in the NESS the total number of phonons is:

 In particular, the rate equation for the condensate phonon number $n_0$ according to Eq.~\eqref{sm:rateeqn} is:

-where in the $\chi$-part in Eq.(\ref{sm:n0}), the first term describes the process that the mode $\omega_0$ is pumped by the mode $\omega_s$, together with the dissipation by the bath mode $\omega_s-\omega_0$.
+where in the $\chi$-part in Eq.~\eqref{sm:n0}, the first term describes the process that the mode $\omega_s$ decays to mode $\omega_0$ together with the dissipation of one quanta to the bath with frequency $\omega_s-\omega_0$.
 The reverse process is described by the second term.
 At the steady state, the phonon number at mode $\omega_0$ can be formally expressed as

 The nonlinear terms proportional to $\chi$ is essential in the condensation process.
-It is easy to check that by setting $\chi=0$, the mean value of phonon number at mode $\omega_0$ is given by the thermal average of the environment
+It is easy to check that by setting $\chi=0$, the mean value of phonon number at mode $\omega_0$ is given by the thermal average of the environment and the external source:

-which reduces to the thermal distribution in the case of single bath.
+It reduces to the thermal distribution in the case of a single bath.